Campania Fountains FAQ

 - Raise Fountain: The fountain's base may freeze to the surface of the ground during winter and cause cracking in the base.
 If you're not able to bring it inside or keep it in a covered area, try to raise the fountain off the ground with wood strips so that the base will not freeze to the ground.

 - Cover Fountain: Use a fountain cover with a breathable material.
 You need to make sure the cover is taut around the fountain so that no water or snow can accumulate in the fountain and cause damage.
-Make sure you securely tie the cover at its bottom opening tightly around the fountain.
+Make sure you securely tie the opening at the bottom of the cover tightly around the fountain.
+You can check out our fountain covers on the Campania International Accessories page.

 #19 What if your fountain chips, cracks or the paint peels?